 Nearby, Bray for Cello is a series of scores pinned to the wall that comprises a composition of braying sounds to be performed intermittently and unannounced by a cellist.

-Abbas Akhavan (born in Tehran, Iran; lives in Montreal, QC, Canada)practice includes site-specific installation, sculpture, video, and performance.
-Akhavan received his BFA from Concordia University, Montreal and his MFA from the University of British Columbia, Vancouver.
-He is the recipient of the Sobey Art Award (2015), Abraaj Group Art Prize (2014), and Berliner Kunstpreis (2012).
+Abbas Akhavan (born in 1977, Tehran, Iran; lives and works in Montreal, Canada) works in mediums ranging from site-specific ephemeral installations to drawing, video, sculpture, and performance.
+Abbas received his BFA from Concordia University, Montreal and his MFA from the University of British Columbia, Vancouver.
+He is the recipient of the 2015 Sobey Art Award; the 2014 Abraaj Group Art Prize; and the 2012 Berliner Kunstpreis.

 1352 Lakeshore Road East